Planning Team Meals for Away Games

 Hydration with the Pre-Event Meal

 Encouraging athletes to drink fluid with the pre-game meal will help ensure they go into the game optimally hydrated.
-Consider offering a variety of beverages with the pre-game meal, including: water, 100% juice, low-fat milk, and sports drinks.

-It is recommended to drink 5-7 mL/kg of body weight of fluid approximately 4 hours prior to the event (2).
 For a 175-pound athlete, this would be ~13 – 19 fluid ounces.
 For most athletes, consuming approximately 2 cups of fluid with the pre-event meal can assist them with meeting this goal.

-Post-Game Meals for Away Games
+Planning Post-Game Team Meals for Away Games

 When planning the post-game meal aim to provide food and beverages that can help meet the recovery nutrition needs of athletes.